• Skip to primary navigation

 Oatmeal Raisin Quick Bread

-This oatmeal quick bread gets its sweet, warm flavors from raisins and cinnamon.
-A lovely quick bread recipe for breakfast or as a snack.
+Oatmeal quick bread gets its sweet, warm flavors from raisins and cinnamon.
+A hearty quick bread recipe for breakfast or as a sweet treat.

 5 from 2 votes